Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6QjpBZm71KM.md

 ### Transcript

-> any thoughts on early engine five looks really good yeah looks amazing and i and i love seeing what people are posting about
+> any thoughts on early engine five looks really good yeah looks amazing and I and I love seeing what people are posting about